Mývatn Part III - Grjótagjá aka the Love Cave, Stóragjá & the Mývatn Naturebaths

 A much lesser-known cave, Stóragjá rift, is located close to Grjótagjá.
 The landscape here is different from Grjótagjá as you descend into the vegetated rift and walk between the lava walls before you reach the entrance to the thermal water much further down in the rift.

 A couple of stairs have been put up to help you descend into the rift.
 And ropes and ladders have been fitted inside the rift leading down to the thermal water.
-My husband went into the rift and took some photos of the blue water, but I only peeked through the hole.

 I zoomed in on the water in Stóragjá

-Anyhow, it is nice just exploring Stóragjá rift and peeking into the holes at the fairy-tale looking rift and clear blue water.
-While walking inside Stóragjá I found another hole in the rift where there was a rope fastened with chains to a rock wedged in between the rift (see my photo below).
+While walking inside Stóragjá, I found another hole in the rift, with a rope fastened with chains to a rock wedged between the rift (see my photo below).

-From there I could also peek down into the blue water - peeking is as far as I dare go regarding Stóragjá ;)
+From there, I could also peek down into the blue water - peeking is as far as I dare go regarding Stóragjá ;)

-My husband peeking into Stóragjá rift
+My husband peeking into the Stóragjá rift

-Stjóragjá belongs to Reykjahlíð and you can reach it from the junction of ring-road 1 and road 848.
+Stjóragjá belongs to Reykjahlíð, and you can reach it from the junction of Ring Road 1 and Road 848.

 Saying hi to the calves at Vogafjós

-If you fancy something to eat during your exploration of Mývatn then Vogafjós restaurant is a good place to stop at.
-It is both a restaurant and a cowshed and from the restaurant, you can have a peek into the cowshed.
+If you fancy something to eat during your exploration of Mývatn, then Vogafjós restaurant is a good place to stop at.
+It is both a restaurant and a cowshed, and from the restaurant, you can have a peek into the cowshed.
 And visit the cows and calves if you want, but they are very friendly.

-Vogafjós means Cove Cowshed and is owned by the farmers of Vogar, who own a large part of Mývatn including Lofthellir cave.
-They put their pride into offering their guests a local menu and make their own cheese and mozzarella.
-The jam is made from berries from the area and the tea is made from locally picked herbs.
+They put their pride into offering their guests a local menu and making their own cheese and mozzarella.
+The jam is made from berries from the area, and the tea is made from locally picked herbs.

 Having dinner on a guided tour of Mývatn

-They smoke trout from Lake Mývatn in a turf shed and the beef comes from their cattle.
+They smoke trout from Lake Mývatn in a turf shed, and the beef comes from their cattle.
 The rye bread they cook in hot springs at Mývatn.
 It cannot get any more local than that :)

-Reykjahlíðarkirkja church and the huge lava rocks
+Reykjahlíðarkirkja church and the massive lava rocks The Church at Reykjahlíð in Mývatn

 Reykjahlíðarkirkja church

-The church at Reykjahlíð in Mývatn, Reykjahlíðarkirkja (built in 1962), is such a lovely church.
-I once stayed at the campsite very close to the church and when I had had about enough of the annoying fly "mý" midge I sought refuge in the church, which fortunately was open.
+I once stayed at the campsite very close to the church, and when I had had about enough of the annoying fly "mý" midge, I sought refuge in the church, which fortunately was open.
+With increased traffic, most of our churches are now locked.

 The pulpit at Reykjahlíðarkirkja church

-Marvels happened here in the Mývatnseldar volcanic eruption in 1724-1729.
-The lava flow destroyed the farm, but spared the church and flowed on each side of it.
 You can see the BIG chunks of lava next to the church and how it stopped there.
 The site of a church built in 1876 is next to the newer church.

 The carved wooden pulpit in the church depicts this extraordinary event.

-A similar marvel took place in South-Iceland.
-On the 8th of June 1783, the largest recorded volcanic eruption in Iceland started in Lakagígar (a row of craters) called Skaftáreldar volcanic eruption.
-People sought shelter in the church and prayed and the lava flow also stopped right before it reached the church!
+A similar marvel took place in South Iceland.
+On the 8th of June 1783, the largest recorded volcanic eruption in Iceland began in Lakagígar (a row of craters), known as the Skaftáreldar volcanic eruption.

 Camping at Mývatn - the midge filled our tent

-The church is located next to one of the campsites at Mývatn and parts of the campsite are actually lava fields.
-So if you want to camp in a lava field then this is the place to visit :)
+The church is located next to one of the campsites at Mývatn, and parts of the campsite are actually lava fields.
+So if you want to camp in a lava field, then this is the place to visit :)

 I hopped on top of it to show you how huge it actually is.